 Technician Tip: RV skirting can make an attractive home for critters.
 Use insect and rodent deterrents to keep them at bay throughout the winter.

-How to Make Exterior RV Steps Safer
+How To Make Exterior RV Steps Safer

-Your convenient RV step can quickly turn into a slippery hazard in freezing temperatures.
+Your convenient RV step can quickly turn into a slippery hazard in freezing conditions.
 The best way to add grip is to install wraparound step rugs.
 You can also install an external handrail for added safety when entering and exiting your RV in the winter.

 Inspecting RV Window Seals